ycarowr/UnityDesignPatterns/Assets/Behavioral/StateMachine/Readme.md

 "The state pattern, which closely resembles Strategy Pattern, is a behavioral software design pattern, also known as the objects for states pattern.
 This pattern is used in computer programming to encapsulate varying behavior for the same object based on its internal state."

+When to use:

+1. You have an entity whose behavior changes based on some internal state.
+2. That state can be rigidly divided into one of a relatively small number of distinct options.
+3. The entity responds to a series of inputs or events over time.

+Notes:
+1. Don't go fancy with FSMs because things can end up weird: "State machines help you untangle hairy code by enforcing a very constrained structure on it.
+All you’ve got is a fixed set of states, a single current state, and some hardcoded transitions."
+2. It's fine to use more than one FSM, sometimes they will scratch each other with an ``if not state`` statement.
+3. Enum implementations are much much lighter in memory.

 ### Structure

 State: "The State interface declares the state-specific methods.
 These methods should make sense for all concrete states because you don’t want some of your states to have useless methods that will never be called."